UzayrManuel/osint-playbook/README.md

 Welcome to my **OSINT Playbook** — my personal collection of notes, strategies, tools, and guides for conducting **Open-Source Intelligence (OSINT)** investigations.

-This repo is to document my learning journey and also maybe to help you:
+This repo was made to document my learning journey and also maybe to help you:
 - Understand core OSINT concepts and processes
 - Document methodologies and case studies
 - Track and categorize useful tools